 Applied Behavioral Sciences majors must also complete 12 credits of elective courses.
 At least 6 credits of these elective courses must have a PSY prefix (see the above list of PSY electives) and must be at the 300 or 400 level.
-The remaining 6 credits will consist of electives chosen based on the student's academic and professional interests, in consultation with the student's academic advisor.
+The remaining 6 credits will consist of electives chosen based on the student's academic and professional interests, in consultation with the student's academic advisor Additional Requirements The field of applied behavioral sciences involves working closely with people and social organizations.
+In keeping with the guidelines of the discipline and the mission of Fontbonne University, all students enrolled in the major are required to act ethically and to treat all others with respect and dignity.
+Failure to meet this requirement may lead to dismissal from the major at any time.
+GENERAL STUDIES: PSYCHOLOGY The general studies major with emphasis in psychology offers students a path to graduation that combines generalized study with some disciplinary focus, leading to a Bachelor of Arts degree.
+General studies majors with an emphasis in psychology are advised by faculty in the department of behavioral sciences.
+Major requirements include: